gregoriB/testframework/README.md

 ## Usage in Nodejs

-Extract folder to root directly of project.
+Add folder to root directly of your project.
 Import the `TestSuite` and be sure to export your test results after writing the tests.

 Test files should containt `.test.js` in the name.
 Fixture files should contain `.fixtures.js`.